jonase/eastwood/README.md

 printed and no linting will be done at all.
 This helps avoid some cases of printing error messages that make it difficult to determine what went wrong.
 Fix the problems indicated and try again.

+### `:non-clojure-file`

+#### Files that will not be linted because they are not Clojure source files

+New in Eastwood version 0.2.0

+This linter is disabled by default, because it warns even about ClojureScript and Java source files it finds, and these are relatively common in projects with Clojure/Java source files.
+You must explicitly enable it if you wish to see these warnings.

+If you specify `:source-paths` or `:test-paths`, or use the default Eastwood options from the command line that cause it to scan these paths for Clojure source files, then with this linter enabled it will warn about each file found that is not a Clojure/Java source file, i.e. if its file name does not end with '.clj'.

+### `:no-ns-form-found`

+#### Warn about Clojure files where no `ns` form could be found

+New in Eastwood version 0.2.0

+If you explicitly specify `:source-paths` or `:test-paths`, or use the default Eastwood options from the command line that cause it to scan these paths for Clojure source files, with this linter enabled (the default), it will warn about each file where it could not find an `ns` form.

+Eastwood uses library `tools.namespace` to scan for Clojure source files, and in each one it reads it looking for a top-level `ns` form.
+It need not be the first form, but it will not find it if it is not at the top level, e.g. if it is inside of a `let`, `if`, `compile-if`, etc.

+It is somewhat unusual to have a file with no `ns` form at all, not even inside of a `let`, `compile-if`, etc.  However, there are valid reasons to have them, e.g. you have some code that you want to use in common between Clojure/Java and ClojureScript, and you use `load` to include it from two or more other source files.

 ### `:misplaced-docstrings`